Allies-Group/azure-thumbnails/README.md

 [![Latest Unstable Version](https://poser.pugx.org/gevman/azure-thumbnails/v/unstable?format=flat-square)](https://packagist.org/packages/gevman/azure-thumbnails)
 [![License](https://poser.pugx.org/gevman/azure-thumbnails/license?format=flat-square)](https://packagist.org/packages/gevman/azure-thumbnails)

+# Notice
+This is a forked repository from [https://github.com/gevorgmansuryan/azure-thumbnails](https://github.com/gevorgmansuryan/azure-thumbnails).
+We have updated the requirements to allow it to be used in projects that use version 7.0+ of guzzlehttp/guzzle

+# Overview

 Create image thumbnails with help of Microsoft Artificial Intelligence, and show what needed!

 A thumbnail is a small representation of a full-size image.
 Varied devices such as phones, tablets, and PCs create a need for different user experience (UX) layouts and thumbnail sizes.
 Using smart cropping, this Computer Vision API feature helps solve the problem.